 13. Are there any processes in your jurisdiction that can block foreign investment under specific circumstances?

-As set out in question 2, foreign investment can be blocked if the relevant Ministry does not approve it under the OI Act.
+As set out in questions 2 and 23, foreign investment can be blocked if the relevant Ministry does not approve it under the OI Act.

 14. What foreign currency or exchange controls should foreign investors be aware of?